blakegallagher1/gpc-app/CODEX_PROGRESS.md

 - [x] Matrix output format for all combinations
 - [x] Integration with MCP response

-**Current Status:** ScenarioRunner exists with exit cap/month grid.
-Rate grid not implemented.
+**Current Status:** ScenarioRunner grid outputs are wired into MCP responses when enabled.

 ---